markstephenburnham/text-to-speech/README.md

 The processes were tested on MacOS, Big Sur, you'll likely need to modify for other systems.

-You will need to install ffmpeg and afplay to follow these instructions
+You will need to install ffmpeg and afplay to follow these instructions.

 ### STEP BY STEP